One of the main benefits of using WordPress is that you don’t need to have technical skills like editing code to run a successful website.

-The tutorial below shows you how to use Insert Html Snippet.
+The step-by-step tutorial below shows you how to use Insert HTML Snippet.

-Install Insert Html Snippet inside your dashboard (search for keywords like “Insert HTML, Insert HTML Snippets, etc.“) …
+Download the plugin here, or locate and install the plugin directly from your WP dashboard (search for keywords like “Insert HTML, Insert HTML Snippets, etc.“) …

 (Activate ’Insert Html Snippet’)

-After installing and activating the Insert Html Snippet plugin, a new item called XYZ Html will be added to your main menu …
+Once the plugin has been installed and activated, a new item called XYZ Html will display in your dashboard menu …

-Important: Make sure to have your code handy (e.g. pasted in a plain text file) …
+Important: Make sure to have your code snippet handy (e.g. copied and saved into a plain text file) …

-To create a new snippet, click on XYZ Html > HTML Snippets …
+To create a new code snippet, click on XYZ Html > HTML Snippets …

-In ‘The Add New HTML Snippet’ section, name your snippet (this is for your own reference so you can identify what the snippet is about!), paste your code into the HTML code section and click on the Create button …
+In ‘The Add New HTML Snippet’ screen, give your snippet a name (this is for your reference), paste the code into the HTML code section and click the Create button …

-Your new snippet will be saved and published as a shortcode …
+Your new HTML Snippet will be saved and published as a shortcode …

 (Your new HTML Snippets shortcode!)